tduva/LiveSplit-ASL/AlanWake-README.md

 ## Usage

+The Autosplitter supports:

-The Autosplitter should automatically start the timer when you start a new game (if the timer is not already running).
-It will split at the start of every level that is in the Episodes-menu.
-Your splits have to match this.
+* Starting the timer when you start a New Game (if the timer is not already running)

-You'll have to manually reset your timer as well as split the end of the game, since the Autosplitter can't detect that yet.
+* Splitting at the end of every level that is in the Episodes-menu (at the start of the next level)
+  * You can disable splits individually in the settings (e.g. if you only wanted to split the episodes, disable all but the last split per episode and all for the last episode)
+* Splitting at the end of Any% (last cutscene becoming visible) [experimental]
+* Load removal

-This will also remove loads.
-Switch to Game Time in LiveSplit to see the timer pause when the game loads (Right-click on LiveSplit -> Compare Against -> Game Time).
+  * Switch to Game Time in LiveSplit to see the timer pause when the game loads (Right-click on LiveSplit -> Compare Against -> Game Time)

-The Autosplitter reads a level id from the game's memory that changes on every level (value in parentheses, just fyi, you can ignore that number if you simply want to use this).
+It does not support automatic reset or splitting the Specials right now.

+### Splits

-Set up your splits as follows (without the Episodes, those are just for structure):
+If you are using the default Autosplitter settings, you should set up your splits as follows (just the level names, the episodes are just for structure):

 * Episode 1:
 	* A Writer's Dream (1)